-In a dealer programme agreement dated 15 November 2017 (as amended and/or supplemented and/or restated from time to time, the Dealer Programme Agreement), the Dealer has agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Covered Bonds.
+In the Dealer Programme Agreement, the Dealer has agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Covered Bonds.
 Any such agreement will extend to those matters stated under Form of the Covered Bonds and Terms and Conditions of the Covered Bonds above.
 In the Dealer Programme Agreement, the Issuer has agreed to reimburse the Dealer(s) for certain of their expenses in connection with the establishment of the Programme and the issue of Covered Bonds under the Programme and to indemnify the Dealer(s) against certain liabilities incurred by them in connection therewith.